Elliði Vignisson

 Elliði Vignisson is the mayor of Ölfus and the former mayor of Vestmannaeyjar, Iceland.
 He is well known in the country in his work as mayor and as a member of the Independence Party.
+His affiliation with the Independence Party marks him as a figure within a specific political ideology in Iceland.
+His engagement extends beyond local issues, as evidenced by his participation in celebrations of Icelandic heritage in Spanish Fork, Utah, highlighting his connection with the Icelandic diaspora.